 - Advertising injury- damage you cause to another as a result of your advertising.
 Example: You infringe copyright when you use the logo of a supplier without permission.

-- Medical payments- costs of medical care if someone is injured on your premises.
+- Medical payments- costs of medical care of someone’s injury on your premises.
 Example: You don’t cover a hole on your site and a visitor twists their ankle.
 The incident doesn’t spark a lawsuit, but your liability coverage pays for the medical costs.

 At Farmer Brown Insurance, all liability policies also include compensatory damage, general damages, and punitive damages.

-It is important to note that this coverage does not extend to your employees when they are injured at work.
-This is covered by Workers Compensation.
-It covers medical care costs as well the loss of income suffered by your worker.
+It is important to note that this coverage does not extend to your employees when injured at work.
+Workers Compensation covers this.
+It covers medical care costs.
+Also covered is the loss of income suffered by your worker.

 Damage to your own property is also excluded.
-Property coverage is required for this.
+This needs property coverage.
 An example of property coverage is Builder’s Risk Insurance.
 This covers your property while construction is in progress.

 Get General Liability Insurance for Contractors Tailored For Your Business